-On January 15th, 2015, the Company announced a new resource estimation with additional ounces of silver (AgEq) as well as significantly higher grade (AgEq).
+On January 15th, 2015, the Company announced a new resource estimation (Giroux and Cuttle, Sept 26, 2014) with additional ounces of silver (AgEq) as well as significantly higher grade (AgEq).
+On Feb 2, 2024, the BCSC determined that there were some deficiencies in the 2014 NI43-101 technical report and asked the Company to correct those deficiencies.
+Therefore the 2014 resource estimate is no longer considered current.
+A new technical report has been commissioned.